ridha-415/filaops/FAQ.md

    - What you were trying to do
    - What happened (error message, screenshots)
    - Steps to reproduce
-   - Your setup (Docker or manual, OS, etc.)
+   - Your setup (OS, PostgreSQL version, Python version, etc.)

 ---